bcdavasconcelos/DEVONthink-3/_Work In Progress/Outline transclusion/Transclusion into folded text.md

 					set theText to theText & "  " & linefeed

+					----- DO NOT CHANGE THIS -----
 					if theTurn = 1 then set theEndofString to "&nbsp;" & linefeed & "</details>"
 					if theTurn > 1 then set theEndofString to linefeed & "</details>"

+					----- DO NOT CHANGE THIS -----

-					set theReplacement to theTaggedPlaceHolder & linefeed & "<details>" & linefeed & theRecordName & linefeed & theText & linefeed & theURL & linefeed & theBL & theEndofString
+					-- this is the final product with the content of the note set theReplacement to theTaggedPlaceHolder & linefeed & "<details>" & linefeed & theRecordName & linefeed & theText & linefeed & theURL & linefeed & theBL & theEndofString

-					set theMainText to my replaceText(theMainText, thePlaceHolder, theReplacement)
+					-- now we will replace the main text with it set theMainText to my replaceText(theMainText, thePlaceHolder, theReplacement)

-				end if -- end "if theRecords are not {}"
+				end if -- end if statement: "if theRecords are not {}"

-			end repeat -- end "repeat with thePlaceHolder in thePlaceHolders"
+			end repeat -- end repeat statement: "repeat with thePlaceHolder in thePlaceHolders"

-		end if -- end if thePlaceHolders is not {}
+		end if -- end if statement: thePlaceHolders is not {}

 		return theMainText